Ferencváros: Central Ferencváros

 Further to the west, redevelopment reached the Vaskapu utca neighbourhood somewhat later.
 Here the number of available and suitable empty plots was limited.
 However, the plots are more spacious and, consequently, the projects vaster.
 Some of the cornmills have been converted into offices and some of them to loft-type apartments, with views over the river.
 At the end of Vaskapu utca, Vágóhíd utca is home to a chocolate factory, several housing estates and the district's fire brigade.
 The Bulgarians have their own church, cultural institute and a hotel here.
 A new huge building project is in the pipeline for the western part of the street, by Soroksári út.
 This latter road is the major thoroughfare on the riverside; it is heavily congested despite being served well by public transport (trams 2 and 24; buses 23, 54 and 55; suburban train to Csepel).
 The road has seen various large-scale developments since 2000: the National Theatre, the Palace of Arts (MÜPA) stand side by side next to office blocks all along the embankment.
 The Central European University is to relocate here in the near future.
 The view over the Danube with the Buda hills beyond is worth this short walk.

 Outer Ferencváros

 South of the green belt of the district lies brownfield Ferencváros.
 Könyves Kálmán körút, a ring road, has seen a surge in office blocks building.
 Besides the various office blocks and a shopping mall, one can find the Ferencváros TC football stadium, the brand new national bus terminal and the train stop Ferencváros on the western railways.
+On the Danube shore lies the National Athletics Centre.

+On the shore of the Ráckevei-Danube branch lies the abandoned food market called Nagyvásártelep.
+This is the area of a planned development of student housing.
+South of it lies the Soroksári út Marshalling Yard on Rail line 150.
+Three radial roads pass across Outer Ferencváros: Soroksári út (inner section of Road 5), Gyáli út (entrance to M5 motorway), and Üllői út (inner section of Road 4) forming its eastern border.
+Partially abandoned industrial areas lie between Soroksári and Gyáli út, with the large Ferencváros Marshalling Yard, and some low density housing estates.
+Between Gyáli and Üllői út lies a major panel housing complex, József Attila-lakótelep.
+To its south, Kiserdő ("Little Forest") park borders it to Wekerletelep in District XIX.

 Football

-Ferencváros is home to Hungary's most successful football club, Ferencvárosi TC.
+Ferencváros is home to Hungary's most successful football club, Ferencvárosi Torna Club.